95north/node-portfolio-frontend/README.md

 > use portfoliodb    (make sure using correct DB.
 DB is stored in  /data/db (root))

 ## TO DO
+    left off:   var bitmap = fs.readFileSync(pic);  --- converting Buffer to png if possible... check that fs. & binary on backend actually render expected image types.
+Are imports working?
+Need to bundle them in terminal?
+    Is imageBin.bin  Base64?

-    Send images from backend through API call.
+    DONE pending testing- Send images from backend through API call  - DONE - they are string format.
     TvScreen - refactor images to display multidimenstional array props.
     Fix TelevisionLeftSideTextArea/index.js:23 - so button loops through array length